BoldingBruggeman/getm-rewrite/README.md

 ### Manual build and install

-If you need a customized verison of pygetm, for instance, built with specific compiler options, or specific biogeochemical models that are not part of the standard [FABM](https://fabm.net) distribution, you can manually obtian the pygetm source code, build it, and then install it.
+If you need a customized version of pygetm, for instance, built with specific compiler options, or with specific biogeochemical models that are not part of the standard [FABM](https://fabm.net) distribution, you can manually obtain the pygetm source code, build it, and then install it.

 #### Linux/Mac

-First, obtain the repository with setups and scripts:
+To obtain the repository with setups and scripts, set up your conda environment, and build and install pygetm:

 ```
 git clone --recursive https://github.com/BoldingBruggeman/getm-rewrite.git